renatlas/autonomous-learner/README.md

 # Autonomous Learner

-**The first fully autonomous learning system for AI agents** - continuously monitors GitHub repositories, detects cross-domain patterns, and generates actionable tasks.
+**[Early Development]** An open-source autonomous learning system for AI agents - monitors GitHub repositories, detects patterns, and generates actionable tasks.

+⚠️ **Status**: Early development.
+Core features implemented and tested locally, but not yet deployed in production.
+Use with caution.

 ## 🚀 What It Does